-Following Mark there was a brief spell under the direction of Charles Fyffe, a music student from Huddersfield University, who had studied under Philip McCann, and then the baton was passed to Michael Cox.
+Following Mark there was a brief spell under the direction of Charles Fyffe, a music graduate from Huddersfield University, who had studied under Philip McCann, and then the baton was passed to Michael Cox.
 Michael was one of the founder members of the band, being there with Steve at the very beginning in 2005.

 Michael took the band to Bradford in 2015 and we came a respectable 8th, but unfortunately due to the way the rankings are worked out this was not enough to secure our position in the 3rd Section, so from 1st January 2016 we are once more full circle back in the 4th Section.
 The band had a successful year in 2015, taking part in Ripon Entertainment Contest in May which was very enjoyable and also performing a well-supported concert as part of the Garforth Arts Festival at St Mary’s Church.
 We also held a Summer Fayre to celebrate our 10th Anniversary and help towards much needed funds.
-Falling numbers unfortunately meant we were unable to enter the Bradford competition in 2016 and due to a personal change of circumstances we said a reluctant farewell to Michael.
+Falling numbers unfortunately meant we were unable to enter the regional competition in 2016 and due to a personal change of circumstances we said a reluctant farewell to Michael.

-- In March 2016, we held a ‘come and play’ day in Garforth, generously sponsored by local music wholesalers John Hornby Skewes.
-Members of the public were able to try a range of brass and percussion instruments out and receive a taster lesson.
+- Since March 2016, we have been involved in ‘come and play’ days in Garforth, generously sponsored by local music wholesalers John Hornby Skewes.
+Members of the public are able to try a range of brass and percussion instruments out and receive a taster lesson.
 See our engagements list for the next one of these

 - Off the back of that, we launched our new Training Band in April.
 We have a vision to encourage and enable new players of any age to join the brass band movement and thereby grow the pool of available players.

-Following a short spell under James Beecham we have started 2017 by appointing John Thompson as our Musical Director for both the senior band and the Training Band.
-We are actively recruiting to be able to fulfil our engagements this year and hope to be able to compete in the Yorkshire Regional Competition in 2018 and achieved a wonderful second place, meaning that we have qualified for the national finals in September
+Following a short spell under James Beecham we started 2017 by appointing John Thompson as our Musical Director for both the senior band and the Training Band.
+Although the band continues to rebuild, we are competing at the Yorkshire Regional Competition in 2018 and achieved a wonderful second place, meaning that we have qualified for the national finals in September